 This module comprises of the mathematical knowledge and skills which are necessary to underpin the general engineering science that is assumed to be essential for most engineering graduates.
 The course will provide insight to understand and analyse the engineering problems scientifically based on Mathematics.
-Topics include linear algebra: the theory of matrices and determinants, solution of simultaneous equations by matrices and determinants; trigonometry: relationship between trigonometry and hyperbolic functions, compound angles; series: Maclaurin Series; differentiation: differentiation of parametric equations, differentiation of hyperbolic functions, differentiation of inverse trigonometry and inverse hyperbolic functions, partial differentiation, total differentiation, rates of change & small change, maxima, minima and saddle points for function of two variables; integration: integration using algebraic substitutions, integration using trigonometry and hyperbolic substitutions, integration by partial fractions, t-substitution, integration by parts, applications of integration; differential equations: solution of first-order ordinary differential equations (ODEs), separation of variable, homogenous first-order ODEs, linear firstorder ODE; and statistics and probability: presentation of statistical data, measures of central tendency.
+Topics include the theory of matrices and determinants, determinants of 2nd and 3rd order, finding inverses using the adjoint, solution of simultaneous equations (Cramer's rule, inverse method, Gaussian elimination), Maclaurin series, relationship between trigonometry and hyperbolic functions, differentiation of parametric equations, differentiation of hyperbolic functions, differentiation of inverse trigonometry and inverse hyperbolic functions, partial differentiation, total differentiation, rates of change & small change, maxima, minima and saddle points for function of two variables, integration using algebraic substitutions, integration using trigonometry and hyperbolic substitutions, integration by partial fractions, t-substitution, applications of integration (area and volume), solution of first-order ordinary differential equations (ODEs), separation of variable, homogenous first-order ODEs, linear first-order ODEs, 3-dimensional coordinate systems, simple graphs (planes, spheres, lines), finding distances, dot product, cross product and applications of vectors (simple line integrals).